-You should call for assistance while monitoring breathing and vital signs and performing a focused assessment if the client is experiencing signs of respiratory distress associated with any malformations, trauma/injury to the nose, or nasal obstructions.
+None of the abnormal findings on their own are considered critical findings.
+However, you should call for assistance while monitoring breathing and vital signs and performing a focused assessment if the client is experiencing signs of respiratory distress associated with any malformations, trauma/injury to the nose, or nasal obstructions.
 It can be helpful to sit the client upright to assist with breathing.
 Deviated septum is quite common.

 Unless it affects a client's breathing, typically no action is required.
 Similarly, if a client has a nasal obstruction or an absence of sniff, you should attempt to determine the cause.
 Is it mucous or a foreign body (like a toy)?
 Does it just affect one side?
 If an obstruction is noted, assess for the presence of any findings of respiratory distress.
-Usually absence of sniff in one naris isn't an urgent finding as a person can breathe through the other side and the mouth, but you should evaluate the cause.
+Usually absence of sniff in one naris isn't an urgent finding as you can breathe through the other side and the mouth, but you should evaluate the cause.
 Other abnormal findings that require action are lesions and sinus pain.
 A focused assessment should be performed and findings reported to the physician/nurse practitioner.
 Depending on the cause, sinus pain may require treatment such as decongestants, antibiotics, or antihistamines.
 Cutaneous lesions on the nose should be closely examined.
 There are many causes of lesions such as herpes simplex virus or a melanoma.
-For example, the lesion in Figure 3.9 is a carcinoma, which is a serious finding.
-These sorts of lesions are often brought to the attention of healthcare providers when clients share that they have noticed an open sore that has developed with no physical trauma and has not healed.
-In addition to no physical trauma, a sore that doesn't heal should be of concern; although it really depends on the type and severity of a sore, the typical timeframe to heal is 4 to 6 weeks.
-These lesions are not a critical finding, but they are life-threatening; they require prompt intervention because they are curable if diagnosed and treated early.
+For example, the lesion in Figure 3.9 is a carcinoma.
+These lesions are not a critical finding, but they are lifethreatening; they require prompt intervention because they are curable if diagnosed and treated early.

-Figure 3.9: Squamous cell carcinoma lesion (Image from the National Cancer Institute: https://visualsonline.cancer.gov/details.cfm?imageid=2165)
+Figure 3.9: Squamous cell carcinoma lesion

+(Image from the National Cancer Institute: https://visualsonline.cancer.gov/details.cfm?imageid=2165)